 But there’s still a wide variety of needs within small businesses and agencies.
 SEOs, in particular, can be highly discerning when it comes to using an all-in-one tool, such as Searchmetrics.

-To help you figure out if the Searchmetrics Suite is right for you, we put together this review.
+This review will help you determine if the Searchmetrics Suite is right for you.

-In our Searchmetrics Suite review, we’ll discuss the pros and cons of this platform and go over its pricing structure, but first, we’re going to go over the basics of the service.
+In our Searchmetrics Suite review, we’ll discuss the basics of this platform including its pros and cons and its pricing.

-Whether or not Searchmetrics will work for you depends on whether or not you’re dependent on a Google ecosystem.
+Whether or not Searchmetrics will work for you depends on whether you’re dependent on a Google ecosystem.
 Not having a Google docs add-on feature isn’t ideal.